thruthesky/site-old-20180411/README.md

 * Each site's header, footer components must be saved under that site's components folder as a module and will be imported by `app module` and used in `app.component.html` to display the layout.

+* You can have more than one(1) layout for a site IF you are going to edit `app.component.html`.
+ * Layout of `www.katalkenglish.com` for desktop.
+ * Layout of `www.katalkenglish.com` for mobile.

 # FlowChart